 It might be frustrating to hear that your treatment isn’t covered, but before you dial up your insurance provider, reach out to your Byte advisor.
 Their insurance team has seen these situations time and time again, so they know how to handle them.
 It might be as simple as making plan-requested edits to your initial claim, or it could require an appeal, which is a more intensive process.
 No matter how complicated, Byte will be with you every step of the way.

 If you simply aren’t covered, you can look into BytePay, which splits the total cost into more manageable monthly payments.
-What’s nice is that everyone qualifies, regardless of credit score, although it does have interest, so you’ll end up paying a bit more in the long run.
+What’s nice is that everyone qualifies, regardless of credit score, although it does have interest, so you’ll end up paying more in the long run.

-What About HSA and FSA?
+What About HSAs and FSAs?

 Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) both allow you to contribute pretax income to your medical expenses.
-They’re an option for many employer health plans (HSAs require a higher-deductible plan, though), and they’re also a viable payment option for your Byte treatment.
+They’re an option for many employer health plans (HSAs require a high-deductible plan, though), and they’re also a viable payment option for your Byte treatment.
 Whether or not you’re eligible for insurance coverage, this can be a great way to help cover the cost of your treatment.